-Keltruck, the largest independent Scania dealer in Europe, is recognising nearly four decades of combined service from father and son Paul and Boyd Talbot, with Boyd dramatically recreating a photo of Paul at work in the company’s West Bromwich Accident Repair Centre.
+Keltruck, the largest independent Scania Distributor in Europe, is recognising nearly four decades of combined service from father and son Paul and Boyd Talbot, with Boyd dramatically recreating a photo of Paul at work in the company’s West Bromwich Accident Repair Centre.

 Paul is Manager of Keltruck’s Accident Repair Centre at its West Bromwich site and Boyd works as an Accident Repair Specialist, having followed in his father’s footsteps when he joined Keltruck as an apprentice in 2000.

-Paul started in the motor trade working as an apprentice at Jenson Cars, then after three years moved on to work as a panel beater at Hartshorne Motor Services.
+Paul started in the motor trade working as an apprentice at Jensen Cars, then after three years moved on to work as a panel beater at Hartshorne Motor Services.
 After meeting Keltruck founder Chris Kelly senior he started working with Keltruck on a self-employed basis, before opening his own business and doing work for Keltruck and other companies.
 In 1993 he sold his business and started work at Keltruck as an accident repair specialist.

 Chris D. Kelly, chairman of Keltruck and son of founder Chris senior, said: “Paul started working for Keltruck nearly a quarter of a century ago and has been a key employee ever since.
 I’m delighted that he’s stayed part of the Keltruck family for so long and that Boyd is also well into his second decade with us.”